deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Yeah, I knew that.
 And?"

 "Well, uh."
 Lewis scratched at the back of his head.
 "She had one of those Gaoian moments.
 You know, she's tired, she's not been sleeping well?
-So she said she wasn't '*looking to mate with anyone right now*'."
+So she said she wasn't *'looking to mate with anyone right now*'."

 Julian grimaced.
 "Ouch."